 Osmeña Peak: Cebu Philippines

 Go on an adventure with your lover on your honeymoon in the Philippines by conquering Osmeña Peak!
 It's the highest point on Cebu, sitting at over a thousand meters above sea level.
 This will be a challenging hike for you and your partner, but it'll be worth it once you reach the top!
 There's nothing better than getting outside amongst nature and exploring the real Philippines yourself on your romantic honeymoon in Cebu.
+Thre's this awesome tour that combines both Osmena peak & Kawasan Falls together, it's such an awesome day out!

 Where To Stay in Cebu - Accommodation

 Luxury comes at an affordable price if you choose to honeymoon in the Philippines!
 Stay at the romantic honeymoon hotel in the Philippines called Movenpick Hotel on the breathtaking Mactan island, just off the coast of Cebu.
-You have your own private beach all to yourself at this five star honeymoon accommodation in the Philippines.
+You have your own private beach all to yourself at this five-star honeymoon accommodation in the Philippines.
 Relax by the beach, away from crowds and people, letting go of all that post-wedding stress.

 Honeymoon Philippines: Siargao